 The key features of the cashless catering system are explained in the enclosed ‘frequently asked questions’ booklet, but should you require anything further, then please do not hesitate to contact me.

 Cashless Catering System - Frequently Asked Questions - Helpful Information

-A If you have chosen to not opt in to biometric, your child will still be registered for cashless payments, but will be presented with a 4-digit PIN code instead of using finger image recognition.
+A - If you have chosen not to opt in to biometrics, your child will still be registered for cashless payments, but will be presented with a 4-digit PIN code instead of using finger image recognition.
 This takes a bit longer for each transaction and the PIN must be kept secure by your child.

-A Any amount can be credited to an account as frequently as you wish by way of any of the following method.
-Once an account has been credited the monies cannot be withdrawn and must be spent on the school meal services:
+A - Any amount can be credited to an account as frequently as you wish by way of the following method.
+Once an account has been credited, the monies cannot be withdrawn and must be spent on school meal services:

 Parents/Carers - This can be accessed online via a ParentPay account.
 You can have a ParentPay account to view purchases and balances, even if you do not wish to make online payments.

-Q Can I change the daily spend limit?
+Q - Can I change the daily spending limit?

-A Yes.
-The daily spend limit has a default of £3.50, but this may be changed by written or telephone request to the School by parents/carers; we do not adjust the limit at the request of students.
+A - Yes.
+The daily spending limit has a default of £3.50, but this may be changed by written or telephone request to the School by parents/carers; we do not adjust the limit at the request of students.